 Evolutionary Processes Cluster

-The Evolutionary Processes Cluster supports research on microevolutionary processes and their macroevolutionary consequences.
-Topics include mutation, gene flow, recombination, natural selection, genetic drift, assortative mating acting within species, speciation, and long-term features of evolution.
+The Evolutionary Processes Cluster supports research on micro- and macroevolutionary processes and their consequences.
+Those processes include: natural selection, mutation, gene flow, recombination, genetic drift, assortative mating acting within species, speciation, and long-term features of evolution.
 These investigations attempt to explain causes and consequences of genetically-based change in the properties of groups of organisms (at the population level or higher) over the course of generations as well as large-scale patterns of evolutionary change, phylogeography, origin and maintenance of genetic variation, and molecular signatures of evolution at the population or species level.
-The cluster seeks to fund projects that are transformative -- that is, those that will change the conceptual bases of evolutionary biology and have broad implications for future research.
-Both empirical and theoretical approaches are encouraged.
-The Cluster is comprised of two programs, Evolutionary Genetics and Evolutionary Ecology (described below); proposals should be submitted to one of these programs.
+The cluster seeks to fund projects that will challenge the conceptual bases of evolutionary biology and have broad implications for future research.
+We encourage both empirical and theoretical approaches.
+The Cluster comprises two programs, Evolutionary Genetics and Evolutionary Ecology.

 Faculty Early Career Development (CAREER) Program